Monsaiaung/election-analysis/README.md

 ## Election-Audit Summary

-Working with big election data it is necessary to use the right tool to count the votes of the candidates and the most county votes with accuracy and efficiency.
+Working with big election data it is necessary to use the right tool to count the votes of the candidates and the county with accuracy and efficiency.
 By using the the programming tools and code made in Python and VSC, the election commission could utilize in analyzing other elections in different year or counties with some modifications.

 ### Example 1
 By downloading a new set of data file(.csv) in the Resources folder, the election commission can replace the data need to analyze in the line